I don't know about you, but I definitely think that this:

 At first, I was on the fence about this purchase - I'm not any more, mind you, I think I'll get lots of spring and fall wear out of it (esp. with my fur vest underneath) - because:

-• If I never buy another item of clothing over-garment ever again, it'll still be overkill.
+item of clothingover-garment ever again, it'll still be overkill.
 I have a remarkably full wardrobe these days.
 All of the sewing I'm doing - even though I re-purpose much of what I make - is leading to space issues.
 And I have so many store-bought things as well.
 Alas, editing will be difficult.
-I love all my nicely-fitted clothes - can't imagine giving them away - but how to wear them all given sheer volume?
+I love all my nicely-fitted clothes - can't imagine giving them away - but how to wear them all given sheer volume? - It wasn't cheap.
+I mean, it wasn't expensive ($400.00 marked down to $239.00) for this scale of garment, but if you see the bullet above and consider that I ran the risk of not being able to fit it into a tiny suitcase, well you see the dilemma.

-• I could fairly easily make something like this.
+- I could fairly easily make something like this.
 Mind you, every other cape I've ever tried on has looked as hideous as this one looked good, so I've never had the urge to give it a go.
 I assumed this was a look for a woman of a different shape.
 Goes to show that every garment can work on every woman, as long as the proportions are correct.

 What do you think?